DoingFedTime/PyTyper/README.md

 3. Some applications may block global hotkeys
 4. Run the application with administrator privileges

-### Typing Not Starting

-1. Verify you have text in your clipboard
-2. Check if the application shows "Typing in progress..." in the status area
-3. Make sure your cursor is focused in a text input field

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.